 - ¾ cup granulated sugar

 - ⅓ cup fresh lemon juice

 - Preheat the oven to 425 degrees.
 Lightly grease a silicone donut pan and set aside.

-- In a bowl whisk together the flour, sugar, baking powder, nutmeg, cinnamon and lemon zest.
+- In a medium bowl whisk together the dry ingredients flour, sugar, baking powder, nutmeg, cinnamon, and lemon zest.

-- Meanwhile, prepare the icing.
-In a small bowl combine the confectioners sugar, lemon juice and heavy cream until thick and smooth.
+- In a small bowl combine the confectioners sugar, lemon juice and heavy cream until thick and smooth.

 - Dip each donut into the icing, turning to evenly coat.
-Let them dry out in the cooling rack for a couple of minutes before serving.
+Let them dry out on the wire rack for a 1-2 minutes before serving.